 Given that both boroughs are seeing continuous growth, deciding which of the two is the best option for you as a renter or home buyer is not easy, so we thought we’d help ease that process.
 The factors we thought one should consider include rental rates and home prices, commute times, crime and poverty rates, median income, quality of life, and energy costs.
-Now, we’re not going to tell you which borough you should pick, because that depends a lot on your individual needs and preferences, but we do want you to make an informed decision.

 It’s A Level Playing Field When It Comes to Studios, But If You Want Luxury, Then You Should Get Off the Island